Diffusion Models are Efficient Data Generators for Human Mesh Recovery

 \section{Method}

-We present \Ours, a simple yet effective approach for creating versatile human body images and corresponding perception annotations in a fully automated fashion, which can be used for many downstream human perception tasks, such as 2D/3D human pose and shape estimation (see~\cref{fig:data_pipeline}).
+We present \Ours, a simple yet effective approach for creating versatile human body images and corresponding 3D parametric mesh annotations in a fully automated fashion, which can be used for many downstream human perception tasks, such as 2D/3D human pose and shape estimation (see~\cref{fig:data_pipeline}).
 The core idea of the proposed pipeline is creating large-scale image-mesh-caption pairs by incorporating 2D generative models, \eg, ControlNet~\cite{controlnet} and 3D human parametric models~\cite{smplx}.
-For the sake of completeness, we give a brief review of the controllable text-to-image (T2I), image-to-image (I2I) generative models and the 3D human parametric model, SMPL-X \cite{smplx} in~\cref{method:prereq}.
-In the following subsections, we illustrate how we generate the initial human image-annotation pairs in~\cref{method:surface_normal} and~\cref{method:init_gen}.
-Finally, we show how we filter out the noisy labels to get high-quality training pairs in~\cref{method:label_denoise}.
+For the sake of completeness, we give a brief review of the controllable text-to-image (T2I), image-to-image (I2I) generative models, and the 3D human parametric model, SMPL-X \cite{smplx} in~\cref{method:prereq}.
+Then, we show how we build large-scale human-centric datasets in \cref{sec:human_dataset} for the controllable human generation task.
+Next, we illustrate how we generate the initial human image-annotation pairs in~\cref{method:init_gen}.
+Furthermore, we show our filtering strategy for the noisy labels to get high-quality training pairs in~\cref{method:label_denoise}.